- Reimagining HR’s Most Misunderstood Role: The HRBP

 - First, the HRBP must be ready to navigate the human dynamics of having one foot in the business unit and one foot in HR.
 Some situations may pit “corporate HR/COE” policies against what the business unit believes it wants.
 Knowing how to bring these together in achieving the higher-level intentions of both is important.

 - Second, while some challenges are well known with straightforward solutions, others may require a whole new approach with entirely new solutions.
 The HRBP must understand how to first explore and discover the essence of situations that are at the heart of both employee experience and value creation, and then guide creative and collaborative design of new approaches to address them.

 - Finally, the HRBP must simultaneously balance time spent on future organizational strategies and objectives with time on tactical get-it-done initiatives.
 It all must get done.
 However, an HRBP can’t do it alone.
 He or she must know how to create leverage with those who, together, can.
 The HRBP is at the center of all of these dynamics.

 In considering the factors above, we submit that the essential new competencies for the HRBP are those of a “Facilitative Problem-Solver” for the people side of the business.
 The HRBP as Facilitative Problem-Solver is ready to call upon these new competencies according to: (1) whether the challenge at hand is either well understood or requires exploration, and (2) whether the solution for it is either already known or must be created.

-Illustrated by the shading in the four quadrants of the matrix to the right, the answer to these two questions define both the degree of complexity of the situation’s resolution and, importantly, the opportunity for strategic impact.
+Illustrated by the shading in the four quadrants of the matrix to the right, the answer to these two questions defines both the degree of complexity of the situation’s resolution and, importantly, the opportunity for strategic impact.
 They also reflect, accordingly, the roles into which the HRBP must step.

 - Quad I. Known Challenges/Known Solutions – Easy Resolution